 Karolina Szczur

-Core Web Vitals is a set of metrics portraying three aspects of user experience: loading (Largest Contentful Paint), interactivity (First Input Delay) and visual stability (Cumulative Layout Shift).
+Core Web Vitals is a set of metrics portraying three aspects of user experience: loading (Largest Contentful Paint), interactivity (Interaction to Next Paint) and visual stability (Cumulative Layout Shift).
 With Core Web Vitals, you can quantify and improve user experience across your websites and applications.
 It’s a critical set of metrics to track.

 Core Web Vitals are a modern way of understanding how people experience your web properties.
 They are also essential signals for Google ranking.
 In short, the worse your Core Web Vitals, the more your ranking will be impacted.

-Core Web Vitals Checker generates a simple, shareable report for a page or entire domain (set of pages, also referred to as the “origin summary”), highlighting:
+Core Web Vitals Test generates a simple, shareable report for a page or entire domain (set of pages, also referred to as the “origin summary”).

-We think about Core Web Vitals Checker as a traffic light system—a tool that can help anyone, no matter their knowledge and expertise in web performance, find out about crucial user experience aspects.
+We think about Core Web Vitals Test as a traffic light system—a tool that can help anyone, no matter their knowledge and expertise in web performance, find out about crucial user experience aspects.

 Your report is generated based on Google’s Chrome User Experience Report (CrUX) API—a public dataset of real user experiences for millions of websites.
 CrUX collects data only for Chrome browser users (also excluding devices with the iOS operating system).
 It’s important to remember that while CrUX is a substantial data set, it still excludes specific demographics, such as: